The vital insight required for recovering from an affair

 The revelation of an affair is a traumatic event.

-The revelation shatters the assumptions of the injured party.
+The revelation shatters the assumptions of the hurt partner.
 Destroys everything they thought they knew about their relationship, their partner, and the role they played in their partner’s life.

-And the injured party needs what all trauma victims need:
+And the hurt partner needs what all trauma victims need:

 1. Understanding of what happened – Making sense of what’s happened is how you stitch back together the torn fabric of your reality